eastgenomics/eris/README.md

 - `ref_genome`: the name of your reference genome build.
 Currently permitted values are: 37/GRCh37/hg19 or 38/GRCh38/hg38

 - `gff_release`: the documented release version for the `gff` file you are providing for transcript annotations.
 This must consist only of numbers and full stops.
-It is recommended that you use a GENCODE release version which is compatible with your chosen reference genome.
+It is recommended that you use an Ensembl release version which is compatible with your chosen reference genome.
 If you use VEP in your pipeline, you should select a release compatible with your currently-used VEP version.

 ```
 To run with a specified output pathway: